lindig/lua-ml/README.md

 means that the most important data types and functions are accessible from the Lua side such that they can be manipulated by the user.
 How to do this best is currently beyond the scope of this documentation.
-However, here are two examples that use an earlier version of Lua-ML:
+However, here are two examples that use an earlier version of Lua-ML and that you could study:

 * [Quesy Test Code Generator](http://code.google.com/p/quest-tester/)
 * [C-- Compiler](http://www.cminusminus.org/)

+## Example

+For an example application, take a look at `luaclient.nw` in the `src/` directory.
+This example is built by the `Makefile` found there.

 ## History and Raison d'être

 Lua-ML was developed as part of the [C-- compiler](http://www.cminusminus.org) project and is part of its source code.
-The C-- compiler uses an elaborate build process which made it difficult to build just the Lua-ML library and a sample applications.
+The C-- compiler uses an elaborate build process which makes it difficult to build just the Lua-ML library and a sample application.
 This is an attempt to untangle Lua-ML from its C-- legacy to make it more easily available.

-Lua-ML is originally implemented as a literate program with the [Noweb](http://www.cs.tufts.edu/~nr/noweb/) literate programming system.
+Lua-ML is originally implemented as a literate program with the [Noweb](http://www.cs.tufts.edu/~nr/noweb/) literate programming system by Norman Ramsey who is also the author of Lua-ML.
 This distribution uses a simpler literate programming system [Lipsum](https://github.com/lindig/lipsum.git) that is part of this distribution.